South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Carolina Performance Insights

-- The Gamecocks are outscoring opponents by 30.4 points per game with a +1003 scoring differential overall.
-They put up 81.2 points per game (seventh in college basketball) and give up 50.8 per contest (second in college basketball).
+- The Gamecocks average 81.2 points per game (seventh in college basketball) while allowing 50.8 per contest (second in college basketball).
+They have a +1003 scoring differential overall and outscore opponents by 30.4 points per game.

-- South Carolina is putting up 80 points per game this year in conference action, which is 1.2 fewer points per game than its season average (81.2).
+- On offense, South Carolina is tallying 80 points per game this season in conference action.
+To compare, its overall average (81.2 points per game) is 1.2 PPG higher.

+- Offensively, the Gamecocks have fared better in home games this season, averaging 85.3 points per game, compared to 77.2 per game away from home.

-- South Carolina is allowing 47 points per game this season at home, which is 7.2 fewer points than it is allowing in away games (54.2).
+- South Carolina allows 47 points per game in home games this season, compared to 54.2 away from home.

-- The Gamecocks have seen a downturn in scoring lately, racking up 78.7 points per game in their last 10 outings, 2.5 points fewer than the 81.2 they've scored this season.
+- The Gamecocks' offense has been less effective over their last 10 games, putting up 78.7 points a contest compared to the 81.2 they've averaged this year.

 South Florida Performance Insights

-- The Bulls are outscoring opponents by 11.4 points per game, with a +377 scoring differential overall.
-They put up 70.9 points per game (69th in college basketball) and give up 59.5 per contest (57th in college basketball).
+- The Bulls have a +377 scoring differential, topping opponents by 11.4 points per game.
+They're putting up 70.9 points per game, 69th in college basketball, and are allowing 59.5 per contest to rank 57th in college basketball.

 © 2023 Data Skrive.
 All rights reserved.